EdAyers/edlib/docs/meta_0.md

 The idea of logic is to construct mathematical structures within which we can do mathematics.
 In type theory, the structures are trees of terms which obey the given inference rules.

-But in order to construct these objects, we need to do activities that are _outside_ the structure: deciding what type theory to use, writing the code that manipulates trees of terms, applying reductions to terms, parsing strings into terms, checking that the inference rules are being applied correctly and so on.
+But in order to construct these objects, we need to do activities that are _outside_ the structure: deciding what type theory to use, writing the code that manipulates trees of terms, applying reductions to terms, parsing strings of text into terms, checking that the inference rules are being applied correctly and so on.
 We call these __meta-level__ activities.
 Anything to do with the mathematics: proving a theorem, writing a definition, defining an inductive type ... is called __object-level__.

 In most systems, the meta-level activities are done in a different language to the one that we use to do mathematics.
 In Isabelle, the meta-level language is ML and Scala.
 In Coq, it's OCAML.
 In AGDA it's Haskell.
 In Lean, most of the meta-level code is written in C++.